 The original of the present Convention, of which the Chinese, English, French, Russian and Spanish texts are equally authentic, shall be deposited with the Secretary-General, who shall communicate certified true copies to all States referred to in Article VII.

-INWITNESS WHEREOF the undersigned' Plenipotentiaries, being duly authorized thereto by their respective Governments, have signed the present Convention.
+IN WITNESS WHEREOF the undersigned Plenipotentiaries, being duly authorised thereto by their respective Governments, have signed the present Convention.
+20

 DONE at Geneva this second day of December, one thousand nine hundred and seventy-two.